joolstorrentecalo/gitlab-foss/doc/administration/packages/container_registry.md

 The container registry works under HTTPS by default.
 You can use HTTP but it's not recommended and is beyond the scope of this document.

-### Helm Charts installations

-For Helm Charts installations, see [Using the Container Registry](https://docs.gitlab.com/charts/charts/registry/). in the Helm Charts documentation.

 ### Self-compiled installations